The total guide to mobile app marketing in 2025

 Influencer marketing

-Research shows you can get a 5x return on investment with influencer marketing, and 69% of people say they trust recommendations from influencers.
+Research shows you can get a 5x return on investment with influencer marketing, while 69% of people say they trust recommendations from influencers.

 Reach out to influencers, media outlets, and bloggers in your niche with a short pitch and a link to your website.
 These partnerships can yield positive reviews and word of mouth that drives awareness and downloads.